raunitsingh/ML/README.md

 # Machine Learning Basics

-This repository contains beginner-friendly ML models using Python and scikit-learn.
+This repository contains beginner-friendly ML models using Python and scikit-learn!!